nathanhumphrey/remix-app/README.md

 ### /app/util/session/

 This component provides the necessary session management object for the application.
 Two implementations are provided: cookie and file.
+This directory contains the following files:

 #### [`cookie-session.server.ts`](app/util/session/cookie-session.server.ts)